elliotrap/Widgeme/README.md

 The `DaysLeftWidget` displays the remaining days in the current year and refreshes automatically every day.
 The `HabitProgressWidget` shows a single habit with checkmarks for the last seven days so you can glance at your recent streaks right from the home screen.
+The `HabitCompletionCountWidget` lists your habits with the total number of days you've marked them complete.

 ### Habit Tracking